-With shorter days there’s one foolproof way to keep the fun going after dark: flashlight games.
-Turn the longest night of the year (or any night) into a memorable evening with these twists on old classics and a few new inventions, too.
+With warmer days on the horizon, there’s one foolproof way to keep the fun going after dark: flashlight games.
+Turn any old night at home into a memorable evening with these twists on old classics.
+Psst!
+We threw in a few new inventions, too.
 Read on to light up your night.

 In-the-Dark Treasure Hunt